 Volcanoes National Park is home to 11 gorilla families that are available for trekking as of today and these include

 Susa A gorilla family

-Named after the highest peak of the Virunga ranges, Karisimbi peak, the Karisimbi family calls the slopes along mt.
+Named after the highest peak of the Virunga ranges, the Karisimbi peak, the Karisimbi family calls the slopes along with mt.
 Karisimbi home.
-This gorilla family is a splitter faction from Susa A group and as a result it reduced the Susa A numbers from 42 members to around 28 members after the split.
+This gorilla family is a splinter faction from Susa A group and as a result, it reduced the Susa A numbers from 42 members to around 28 members after the split.
 Because of this split, the Karisimbi group was 1st referred to as Susa B but its name changed to Karisimbi in 2010.
 This family has 11 members under the leadership of Nyakangaga as a dominant silverback

 Sabyinyo gorilla family.

 Named after one of the Virunga ranges known as mount Sabyinyo which actually means an old man’s teeth in the local Kinyarwanda dialect, the Sabyinyo gorilla family is one of the easiest families to track here as it habituates at the lower slopes of mt.
 Sabyinyo which lies at the edge of the park.
 This group is comprised of 9 individuals led by a dominant silverback named Guhonda

 Named after a local Kinyarwanda word Amahoro which means peace, its naming is indeed consistent with the manner in which this family conducts itself which is peace above and before anything else and because of the peaceful nature of the dominant silverback named Ubumwe which means togetherness, this family has 17 members with Ubumwe as the leader, 2 blackbacks, 5 juveniles, 5 adult females and 4 young ones.